identiops/terraform-hcloud-k3s/README.md

 Perform these steps for all remaining node pools:

-5. Add a new node pool.
+5. Add a new node pool and set the `image` setting to the new version.
 6. Once the new node pool is up and running, drain the old nodes:
    `kubectl drain node-xyz`
 7. Once all pods have been migrated, delete the old nodes: